lamhq/tech-notes/pages/devops/aws/7-security/3-data-protection/6-encryption.md

 ### Encryption at rest and in transit

-Amazon RDS allows you to encrypt your databases using keys you manage through AWS Key Management Service (KMS).
+Amazon RDS allows you to **encrypt your databases** using keys you manage through AWS KMS.
 On a database instance running with Amazon RDS encryption, data stored at rest in the underlying storage is encrypted, as are its automated backups, read replicas, and snapshots.

-Amazon RDS supports Transparent Data Encryption in SQL Server and Oracle.
+Amazon RDS supports **Transparent Data Encryption** in SQL Server and Oracle.
 Transparent Data Encryption in Oracle is integrated with AWS CloudHSM, which allows you to securely generate, store, and manage your cryptographic keys in single-tenant Hardware Security Module (HSM) appliances within the AWS cloud.

 Amazon RDS supports the use of SSL to secure data in transit.